sftpgo/docs/docs/post-disconnect-hook.md

+---
+description: "Run a custom action when an SSH or FTP connection is closed in open-source SFTPGo.
+Use for session logging or cleanup."
+---

 # Post-disconnect hook

 This hook is executed as soon as a SSH/FTP connection is closed.
 SSH is a multiplexing protocol, a client can open multiple channels on a single connection or can disconnect without opening any channels.
 For SSH-based connections (SFTP/SCP/SSH commands), SFTPGo notifies the disconnection of the channel so there is no exact match with the post-connect hook.